MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/mesh-outlines.md

 ![Smooth normals comparison](images/MeshOutline/SmoothNormals.jpg)

-In the above image, cube 1 is utilizing mesh smoothing while cube 2 is not.
+In the above image, cube one is utilizing mesh smoothing while cube two is not.
 Notice the discontinuities at the corners of the cube without mesh smoothing.

 > [!TIP]
 > Certain meshes (like spheres) don't display these discontinuities.
 So, it's best to test for meshes that need mesh smoothing.